straumle/hello-world/README.md

 # hello-world
-this repository is for new ideas
+this repository is for new ideas and sharing them with other people